Dutchento/organization-mug-guidelines/README.md

 - Organize regular meetups.
 Once every 3 months is a good pace to start with.
 - The meetups should be open to anyone that wants to join.
 - Coordinate dates, speakers, topics with surrounding MUG organizers.
 - If you are organizing this as a commercial company, some promotion in exchange for your effort is ok.
 But the meetup should still be open to visitors and speakers from your competitors.
-This is actually encouraged to promote the local community cohesion and collaboration.
+This is encouraged in order to promote the local community cohesion and collaboration.
 - We would like you to setup a pull-up banner from Dutchento.
 Request one in time and we will deliver them to you :).
 - Talk to potential speakers and refer them to the speakers form: https://goo.gl/forms/4uCHomUqP37z32iC3